planttheidea/micro-memoize/README.md

 ### expires

-The maximum amount of time in milliseconds that you want a computed value to be stored in cache for this method.
-You can also pass a custom configuration to handle conditional expiration.
+The amount of time in milliseconds that you want a computed value to be stored in cache for this method.

 ```ts
 const fn = (item: Record<string, any>) => item;